Digitelektro/ILI9341/README.md

 <h3>Description</h3>
-<p>I wrote this driver to use ILI9341 with MPLAB harmony graphics library.
+<p>I have written this driver to use ILI9341 with MPLAB Harmony graphics library.
 Currently it is supporting only 16bit mode via PORTB, and SPI mode with static SPI driver.<p>

 <h3>Features</h3>